mostafaznv/nova-video/README.md

 ## Additional features with Larupload:

-- Attach poster to video files
+- Attach a poster to video files
-- Extract video metadata such as duration, width, height and dominant color
+- Extract video metadata such as duration, width, height, and dominant color
 - Ability to resize/crop photos and videos
 - Ability to create HTTP Live Streaming (HLS) from video sources

 ----
-I develop in a open-source journey 🚀, I wish I lived in an environment where financial situation was fine and I could only focus on the path, but as you may know, life isn't perfect. <br>So if you end up using my packages, please consider making a donation, any amount would go along way and is much appreciated. 🍺
+I am on an open-source journey 🚀, and I wish I could solely focus on my development path without worrying about my financial situation.
+However, as life is not perfect, I have to consider other factors.

+Therefore, if you decide to use my packages, please kindly consider making a donation.
+Any amount, no matter how small, goes a long way and is greatly appreciated. 🍺

 [![Donate](https://mostafaznv.github.io/donate/donate.svg)](https://mostafaznv.github.io/donate)